flyteorg/flyte/rsts/administrator/deployment/sandbox.rst

     #.
 A Sandbox deployment takes over the entire cluster
     #.
 It needs special cluster roles that will need access to create namespaces, pods, etc.
     #.
 The sandbox deployment is not suitable for production environments.
-For an in-depth overview of how to productionize your Flyte deployment, checkout the rest of the :ref:`deployment` guides.
+For an in-depth overview of how to productionize your Flyte deployment, checkout the rest of the :ref:`administrator` guides.

 .. image:: https://raw.githubusercontent.com/flyteorg/static-resources/main/flyte/deployment/sandbox/flyte_sandbox_single_k8s_cluster.png
    :alt: Architecture of Sandbox deployment of Flyte.
 Single K8s cluster

-.. _deploy-sandbox-local:
+.. _administrator-deployment-sandbox-local:

 Deploy Flyte Sandbox on Your Local Machine
 ==========================================